V.S. Niketan Higher Secondary School: Sports

-Educational trips
+Educational Trips

 Field trips are arranged to nearby places.
 An annual picnic is held to give opportunities for students’ socialization.

-Internal evaluation
+Internal Evaluation

 Monthly progress reports on homework, note presentation, and classroom performance are sent to parents.

 VSN has three terminal examinations in a session before the board exam (including preboard).

 Physical Structure

 V.S.
-Niketan complex is located at Minbhawan, Kathmandu.
+Niketan complex is located at Tinkune, Kathmandu.